 By the time I had got into their midst not a few of them had decided that animal cries were insufficient to meet the case and were saying it with bottles and brickbats, and the police who were present in considerable numbers seemed not to be liking it much.
 It must be rotten being a policeman on these occasions.
 Anyone who has got a bottle can throw it at you, but if you throw it back, the yell of police brutality goes up and there are editorials in the papers next day.

 This episode came back to me last week when I was reading Ngaio Marsh’s When in Rome (1970).
-It’s one of her Roderick Alleyn novels, and Alleyn belongs very firmly to the 1930s, the Golden Age of Detective Fiction, when the first eight volumes of his adventures appeared.
+It’s one of her Roderick Alleyn novels, and Alleyn belongs very firmly to the 1930s, the Golden Age of Detective Fiction, the decade when the first eight volumes of his adventures appeared.
 We know from those early books that he was born around 1893 and served in the First World War.

 So it’s a bit disconcerting to find him in the midst of the Swinging Sixties.
 He ought to be in his late-seventies by now, but of course he isn’t: he’s much the same indeterminate middle-age that he’s always been.
 And he’s still the same character as well, the kind of English gentleman who expostulates: ‘Blow me down flat!’